Wunibald Kamm: Career

 German Professor, Wunibald Kamm worked with aerodynamics engineer Baron Reinhard von Koenig-Fachsenfeld.
-They developed a design with a smooth roofline and a taper in the automobile's body that is suddenly chopped off at the rear end.
-This design makes the air flow act as if a full tapered "tail" was present on the vehicle.
+As a low drag tear-drop shaped body is considered too long for many uses, they developed a design with a smooth roofline and a taper in the automobile's body that is suddenly chopped off at the rear end.
+This design makes the air flow act nearly as if the full tapered "tail" was still present on the vehicle.
 A full-size prototype was developed in 1938.
 It was a four-door sedan featuring a sharply truncated rear end.
 The test car represented a compromise between low air resistance and practicality in the automobile's size and shape.

 In the 1920s, Kamm worked for Daimler designing engineering race car engines.
 Thereafter, a prototype, namely the Kamm “SHW Wagen” incorporated principles that have become standard parts of the car engineering toolbox.
 He paid particular attention to the suspension and minimizing vehicle weight.
 These improvements included extremely low-weight design, an aluminum semi-monocoque body, front wheel drive, boxer-style engines (horizontally opposed cylinders), independent suspension on all wheels, and coil springs mated to hydraulic shock absorbers.
 His comprehensive approach to automotive engineering and design presaged the concept of "Mechatronics," a word that did not come into existence until 1971.

 Established in 1930, the Research Institute of Automotive Engineering and Vehicle Engines located near Stuttgart (Forschungsinstitut für Kraftfahrwesen und Fahrzeugmotoren Stuttgart - FKFS) was called the "Kamm-Institut" after its founder and long-time director.

+In 1945, after having been detained by the French, he came to the U.S. as one of the first hundred German scientists (see Operation Paperclip#Similar_operations) stationed at the Dayton, Ohio Wright-Patterson Air Force Base and remained there as a consulting engineer until 1953.
+That year, he went as a professor to the Stevens Institute of Technology in Hoboken, New Jersey.
+For three years beginning in 1955 he was head of Mechanical Engineering at the Battelle Memorial Institute in Frankfurt, Germany.